Daniel-TheProgrammer/Metatraderclub/README.md

-# MetatraderClub - HYIP, Cryptocurrency, Forex Investment Platform with MLM Support
+# Proinvest - HYIP, Cryptocurrency, Forex Investment Platform with MLM Support
 **Admin Panel - User Management Demo using CodeIgniter + AdminLTE Bootstrap Theme**

 This system is intended for use in creating and maintaining an investment platform that is secure for both the